Railways of the Lake District

 Flying to London Heathrow airport is another option, but has a longer onward train journey - allow at least 4 hours to reach Oxenholme.
 From Heathrow first take the train to London Paddington station.
 Next take the Underground train to London Euston.
 Finally the main line train from London Euston to Oxenholme takes 2½ hours.
 See www.nationalrail.co.uk for train times.

-Adrian has been a dedicated railway enthusiast for as long as he can remember and is captivated by almost anything that runs with wheel on rail.
+Adrian has been a dedicated railway enthusiast for as long as he can remember and is captivated by almost anything that runs with wheels on rail.
 Although he has a particular affection for steam, anything that carries a ‘heritage’ tag is, in his opinion, worthy of attention.
 Complementary to his appreciation and pursuit of railways, Adrian is also an HF Holidays’ walking leader with an interest in industrial history and an excellent knowledge of geography.

 Dates & Prices